-The National Fire Protection Association’s Life Safety Code®, NFPA 101®, specifies ten topics that must be addressed for a person to qualify as a “trained crowd manager.”
+The National Fire Protection Association’s Life Safety Code ®, NFPA 101 ®, specifies 10 topics that must be addressed for a person to qualify as a “trained crowd manager.”
 But the Code says nothing about how those issues should be discussed.

-ESA’s Crowd Manager Training is designed by event professionals for our colleagues who work all types and sizes of events.
-Other programs focus on only the largest venues.
-ESA’s scalable training addresses the issues a crowd manager will face in a brick and mortar venue and on a green field site, whether the event is concert, a sporting event, a festival, a nightclub, or a corporate activation.
+While other programs focus on only the largest venues, this new and scalable ESA training course introduces and discusses the issues a crowd manager will face in a brick-and-mortar venue or on a green field site, and whether the event is a concert, a sporting event, a festival, or a corporate activation.

 Who Should Take This Course?